Domestic Violence – When It’s a Friend

 - Join a support group with others who are working on overcoming abuse.

 - Know how to reach your local domestic violence agency.
-In this area, Crisis Services of North Alabama can be reached 24 hours a day at 256-716-1000 for shelter, counseling, forensic documentation of injuries, and assistance with obtaining a Protection from Abuse order.
+In this area, Crisis Services of North Alabama can be reached 24 hours a day at 2-1-1 or locally at 256-716-1000 for shelter, counseling, forensic documentation of injuries, and assistance with obtaining a Protection from Abuse order.